carpentries-incubator/workflows-nextflow/episodes/01-getting-started-with-nextflow.md

 ~~~~
 {: .source}

-This script defines two processes.
+This script defines two `processes`.
 The first splits a string into files containing chunks of 6 characters.
 The second receives these files and transforms their contents to uppercase letters.
 The resulting strings are emitted on the result channel and the final output is printed by the view operator.

 Execute the script by entering the following command in your terminal: